kimmelsg/cj-upload/README.md

-##navload
+## navload

 The easiest to use file upload wrapper ever made.
-A HOC that wraps anything and displays an upload dialog on click.
+A HOC that overlays a file input on top of any content.

+1. Get around having to style a file upload button
+2. Works in IE and Edge, doesn't trigger a click via js

+##Todo

+Trigger a hover event on the underlying component for better user experience!

 ```
 npm install react-navload --save
 ```

-###Use case

-You want to show a file upload prompt when you click on something, but don't want to add a file input, and trigger a click on it when you click something else.

 ###Example